-- Identify procedures and guidelines to be used when preparing toxic inventories, conducting health risk assessments, and reviewing risk reduction plans; - Inform the public about the status and results of the Air District's toxic inventory review, risk assessment results, and risk reduction requirements for individual sites: and - Provide opportunities for public review and comment on site-specific risk assessment results and site-specific risk reduction plans.
+- Identify procedures and guidelines to be used when preparing toxic inventories, conducting health risk assessments, and reviewing risk reduction plans; - Inform the public about the status and results of the Air District's toxic inventory review, risk assessment results, and risk reduction requirements for individual sites; and - Provide opportunities for public review and comment on site-specific risk assessment results and site-specific risk reduction plans.

-In addition, the Air District plans to hold a public workshop and invite comment on these draft implementation procedures and any future amendments that are proposed to Rule 11-18.
+In addition, the Air District held a public workshop and invited comment on a draft of these implementation procedures.
+The Air District plans to update these Implementation Procedures when any future amendments to Rule 11-18 are adopted.
 Invitations to workshops and information about public comment opportunities will be posted to the web site and the Air District will use multiple messaging options to inform the public of these opportunities.